LF-Decentralized-Trust-labs/Naryo/docs/tutorials/start_naryo_with_hedera.md

 > Make sure you are in the `test-naryo/` directory before following the steps below.

-Replace the generated file `src/main/resources/application.yml` to include your Hedeera node and contract:
+Replace the generated file `src/main/resources/application.yml` to include your Hedera node and contract:

 ```yaml
 naryo: